 ADDENDUM A. BROADBAND PAY PLAN PROVISIONS

-This agreement represents the parties' full and complete agreement for all provisions of the Broadband Pay Plan under the term of this contract.
+This Agreement represents the parties' full and complete agreement for all provisions of the Broadband Pay Plan under the term of this contract.

 Section 1.
-Effective on the first day of the first complete pay period that includes July 1, 2023, the base salary of each employee must be increased by $1.50 an hour or by 4%, whichever is greater.
-Effective on the first day of the first complete pay period that includes July 1, 2024, the base salary of each employee must be increased by $1.50 an hour or by 4%, whichever is greater.
+Effective on the first day of the first complete pay period that includes July 1, 2025, the base salary of each employee must be increased by $1.00 an hour or by 2.5%, whichever is greater.
+Effective on the first day of the first complete pay period that includes July 1, 2026, the base salary of each employee must be increased by $1.00 an hour or by 2.5%, whichever is greater.

-Further, in accordance with Section 2-18-303(4)(a)(i), these adjustments will not be provided to employees until the State receives written notice that the employee's collective bargaining unit has ratified the agreement.
+Further, in accordance with § 2-18-303(4)(a)(i), MCA, these adjustments will not be provided to employees until the State receives written notice that the employee's collective bargaining unit has ratified the agreement.
 If that notice is received after the effective date of the pay adjustment.

-Section 11.
-The union will be provided notification of all pay adjustments under the provisions in this addendum.
+Section 2.
+Longevity.
+All of the calculations are base rates and not inclusive of longevity.

+Section 3.
+Hiring rates.
+Employees new to state government will typically be hired at the entry for the occupation.
+In determining a new employee's hiring rate above entry, the Supervisor, or designee, shall consider criteria such as: the employee's job-related qualifications and competencies; existing salary relationships within the job class, band and work unit; department affordability; and the competitive labor market.

+Section 4.
+The supervisor or designee may establish written training assignments in accordance with the State of Montana Broadband Pay Policy.
+At the completion of the training assignment, the employee’s pay will be set no less than the entry of the occupational wage range.

-Section 12.
+Section 5.
 When travel is part of the principal activity and within the course and scope of employment such travel time will be compensable time when in the pursuit of conducting business on behalf of the State.
 If such travel necessitates overnight lodging, compensable time shall end when checked into the lodging for the night’s rest period and begin when checking out of the lodging.
 Travel will be considered to have ended when employees return to the designated point of origination.

-Due to their personal safety, an employee may opt to stay overnight at a location greater than (50) miles away from the designated place of business with prior approval from the immediate Supervisor.
+Subsection 1.
+Due to their personal safety, an employee may opt to stay overnight at a location greater than 50 miles away from the designated place of business with prior approval from the immediate supervisor.
 Such requests will be kept confidential between the employee and management.